 These smart business owners are focused on making sure all their marketing channels are set up to represent their business accurately and enticingly.

-Website updates I recommend – my top 7 tips
+Website updates – my top 7 tips

 - The date in your copyright footer.
 Some WordPress themes automatically update to the current year; others need to be done manually.
 Let us know if you want help to change from manual to auto-update.

 - Broken links.
 Nothing says “poor, little neglected website” like links that go nowhere or to a 404 error page.